shubham414/United-States-Health-Insurance-Program/README.md

 Background:
-We have used a dataset that provides information on the health insurance coverage data for each US state and the nation as a whole.
+I have used a dataset that provides information on the health insurance coverage data for each US state and the nation as a whole.
 It includes entities of Issuer information, Network served, States covered, various Policies, Procedures included and the Claims applied.
 Total volume of the data extends to 250,000+ rows.